contentstack/cli/packages/contentstack/README.md

                                 bulkpublish API will be used to unpublish the entries --content-type=<value>    Content type filter
       --delivery-token=<value>  Delivery token for source environment
+      --include-variants        Include Variants flag will unpublish all associated variant entries.
       --locale=<value>          Locale filter
       --retry-failed=<value>    Retry publishing failed entries from the logfile